 They're worth it!
-And, although the pandemic has shut down many free sample opportunities, you can still take advantage of Walmart's generous freebie system by using the Freeosk app.
+You can even take advantage of Walmart's generous freebie system by using the Freeosk app.
 If you see something you like in-store, chances are you can order a sample straight to your house through Freeosk.

 Bring those coupons!

-Coupon-cutting is not the most millennial habit, but trust us, before a trip to Walmart, it's a smart move.
+Coupon-cutting is not the most popular habit, but trust us—before a trip to Walmart, it's a smart move.
 There's no reason not to check out their print and use coupon section online before heading to the store.
 They are known for their great savings, after all.

 Remember that Walmart stocks unexpected items, too.

 Here's the truest Walmart hack: they have pretty much everything.
-You might not think to head to the superstore for things like birthday cards, for example, but you should: they are only 47-cents!
+For example, you might not think to head to the superstore for things like birthday cards, but you should—they are only 47 cents!
 Walmart also has a 97-cent party section, which, compared to the prices at actual party stores, is a huge bargain.

 Don't pay full price for home delivery.

 Get your groceries dropped at your door (or pick them up in the parking lot!), but don't pay full price.
-For first-timers, Walmart offers $10 off orders of $50 or more.
-See the details here.
+For newcomers, Walmart offers $10 off first-time orders of $50 or more.